 ACTA2 (Actin, Alpha 2, Smooth Muscle, Aorta) is a Protein Coding gene.
-Diseases associated with ACTA2 include aortic aneurysm, familial thoracic 6 and multisystemic smooth muscle dysfunction syndrome.
-Among its related pathways are Akt Signaling and ERK Signaling.
-An important paralog of this gene is ACTB.
+Diseases associated with ACTA2 include multisystemic smooth muscle dysfunction syndrome and moyamoya disease 5.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Cardiac conduction.
+GO annotations related to this gene include protein kinase binding.
+An important paralog of this gene is ACTRT1.

 UniProtKB/Swiss-Prot for ACTA2 Gene